Improving Graph Out-of-distribution Generalization Beyond Causality: Notations

 \section{Notations}

-In this paper, a number of notations are employed to elucidate our theories and the proposed method. \cref{tab:notations} presents notations used in this paper along with their corresponding descriptions.
-The notations introduced in \cref{sec:preliminary} and \cref{sec:methodology} are separated by a horizontal line.
+In this paper, a number of notations are employed to elucidate our theories and the proposed method.
+Table~\ref{tab:notations} presents notations used in this paper along with their corresponding descriptions.
+The notations introduced in Section~\ref{sec:preliminary} and Section~\ref{sec:methodology} are separated by a horizontal line.

 It's worth noting that $\hat{G}_i$ represents a sub-graph of $G_i$, which is used to explain pitfalls in theories proposed by previous invariant learning methods.
-But $\hat{G}$ proposed in \cref{sec:methodology} represents graph rationales in latent space instead of certain parts of graphs.
+But $\hat{G}$ proposed in Section~\ref{sec:methodology} represents graph rationales in latent space instead of certain parts of graphs.
 The specific entities represented by $\hat{G}$ or $\hat{G}_i$ in different methods may differ, but their core essence is to represent the important parts in graphs.